vankessel/vankessel.github.io/blog/_posts/2024-08-08-thoughts-on-the-hard-problem-symmetry-of-consciousness.md

 Should the manifold and tangent space be not of individual experiences and wills, but the collective experiences and wills of all, to account for clashing wills with others or [of nature](https://en.wikipedia.org/wiki/Panpsychism)?

-If the manifold is of possible experiences, where does usual objective material reality fit in to this?
+If the manifold is of possible experiences, where does usual objective material reality fit into this?

 Is the duality not between mind and matter, but mind and phenomena?